dwho0937wei-dotcom/AnimeShoKan_Project/README.md

-AnimeShoKan will is a catolog library website that lists various existing anime and characters of these existing anime.
+AnimeShoKan will be a catolog library website that lists various existing anime and characters of these existing anime.
 Each anime will also have their corresponding characters and episodes.

 (Not planned yet)